kianzohoury/auralflow/README.md

 ### Run training with `train`
 See instructions on downloading the MUSDB18 dataset [here]().
-Assuming you have access to a structured audio dataset, we can immediately train the model using the `train` command:
+Assuming you have access to an audio dataset with the same file structure, we can train the model using the `train` command:
 ```bash
 auralflow train my_model <path to dataset> --resume --display \
 --max-tracks 80 \